chrisa23/Fibrous/README.md

 High performace concurrency library for the .Net platform.
 Fibrous is a fork of Retlang [http://code.google.com/p/retlang/].

 Fibrous is an actor-like framework that uses the concept of Fibers, Channels and Ports as abstractions.
 Fibers represent execution contexts (aka thread/actor/event loop) and Ports represent messaging end points.
+Channels allow decoupling of fiber components.

 Some of the library benefits:
  - Tiny library that makes multi-threading simple and easy to reason about